Submission Rules for the

 Not a requirement, but the most important thing to note: Please polish your entry as much as you can before submitting it.
 Get beta readers; have others read and critique it (who aren't Anne or Lara); get an editor if you can.
 If you don't love your entry, chances are, we won't either.
 Entries that require much developmental and major line editing are unlikely to be considered.

-In the document, put only the title of your story, the category it falls under, genre, and the word count.
-All four elements MUST be included.
+In the document, put only the title of your story, the category it falls under, genre, if it’s been previously published, and the word count.
+All five elements MUST be included.
 Do NOT put this in the document's header, so it shows up on every page.
 It should only appear once at the beginning of the document.

 Times New Roman, Double Spaced, each new paragraph indented.
 (Poems don't need to be double spaced or indented.)

 You may submit with either Google Docs or Word.
 Submitting through another format will not be accepted.
 All accepted entries will be edited on Google Docs only as this is the best format to allow our authors and editors to collaborate.